When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

 25 of the Best Early Spring Blooming Flowers

 When I think of spring, the first plants that come to mind are the bulb flowers, dormant for three seasons, and springing to life for one brief, glorious show.
+Many are best planted in the fall, as they need chill time before growth occurs.

 Here are some you can count on to naturalize in the garden, spreading like carpets of color with the passing years.